-The Local Executive Committee will set the agenda for Regular Meetings.
+The Local Steering Committee will set the agenda for Regular Meetings.
 In general, the Regular Meeting is the operating legislative body of the Local.

 Section 3.
 Emergency Meetings.

-The Local Executive Committee may call an Emergency Meeting of the Local on five days notice when an urgent and important matter requires deliberation.
+The Local Steering Committee may call an Emergency Meeting of the Local on five days notice when an urgent and important matter requires deliberation.